Three activities are programmed for radiotelescope project.

 Present SDR market has a few TRX (transmitter and receiver) offers such as LimeSDR.
 The choice of TRX model for EME (Earth Moon Earth, EME) is not yet fixed.
 LimeSDR mini will soon be tested.
 A driver for LimeSDR is still under beta test in INDI library.

 The third goal of our project is to use the antenna for transmitting toward radioamateur transponder module P4A abord a geostationary Eshail-2.
 The satellite is now Qatar-OSCAR 100 and it is positionned at 25.9° East above equator.
-Transponder will be able to retransmit radio signals from hamradio stations from 1/3 of the globe (see footprint on above map).
+Transponder is used to retransmit radio signals from hamradio stations from 1/3 of the globe (see footprint on above map).